via UK Transfer Degree Programme (Law)

 How Do I Get In?

-- 2 A-Level Passes / 2 STPM Principals or its equivalent, or
+- 2 A-Level Passes or 2 STPM Principals or equivalent, OR

 - A recognised Diploma or Degree